baltimore-sun-data/Sun-Trends/SETUP.md

 <strong><h2>3.
 ADVERTISING</h2></strong>
 &nbsp;&nbsp;**Trends is designed to contain a leaderboard ad at desktop width and a cube ad at mobile width.
 You'll need ad scripts specific to your market.
-Contact your advertising representative(s) for market-specific ad scripts to be inserted in the <head> and on lines 201 and 260).
+Contact your advertising representative(s) for market-specific ad scripts to be inserted in the "head" and on lines 201 and 260).

 <strong><h2>4.
 OMNITURE</h2></strong>